your3i/ImageViewer/README.md

 # ImageViewer
-This is a demo project of an image viewer with transitions which are kind of like the transitions of the "Photos" app.
+This is a demo project of an image viewer with the "Photos" app like transitions.

 ## Demo
 #### Screen #1